 Don’t stray in the court building.
 There might be plenty of sitting about and waiting, so it is tempting to have a walk round.
 Don’t go too far from the waiting room – you don’t want the clerk to be unable to find you if the Judge calls the matter in.
 If the hearing goes ahead without you, your options in trying to change the decision are very limited and you will likely be stuck with the decision made.

 The Trial Hearing Itself

 The Judge will have a limited amount of time to get through the evidence and to decide the outcome of the case.
-You can expect 2-3 hours for your trial, to include time for the Judge to read the papers beforehand and to prepare his judgment after considering the evidence.
-That being the case, he will keep a firm grip on what he is prepared to allow the parties to say.
-He will want to stick to the core issues and avoid distractions.
+You can expect 2-3 hours for your trial, to include time for the Judge to read the papers beforehand and to prepare its judgment after considering the evidence.
+That being the case, it will keep a firm grip on what it is prepared to allow the parties to say.
+It will want to stick to the core issues and avoid distractions.
 The trial hearing will be fairly informal.